Kagee/webshop-order-scraper/README.md

 ## Missing export
 * [Kjell.com](#kjellcom)
   * Scraping complete.
-Missing export
+Missing export.
+Has only been tested with norwegian shop front, needs some patches to work with swedish shop front.

 ## Scraping not complete
 * [Amazon](#amazon)